Kapilgupta25/Demo/README.md

 # Demo
 This is my first Git Repository.

 <br>
-Author - Kapil Gupta, Student at NITP.
+Author - Kapil Gupta, Student at NIT PATNA.